giomartinsdev/butecobot-reloaded/MICROSERVICE_GUIDE.md

 ---

-This documentation should give you a complete guide for implementing and integrating a new microservice into the Chorume Bot ecosystem.
+This documentation should give you a complete guide for implementing and integrating a new microservice into the Buteco Bot ecosystem.
 Remember to follow the project's coding standards and error handling practices to maintain consistency across services.

 ### The Importance of Dockerfile in Your Microservice